First contact with the system

 If you properly followed the precedent tutorial, then you have a bootable USB drive or DVD.

-These storage supports can be used as boot devices to start the computer with the Parrot live environment.
+These storage devices can be used to boot the computer up with Parrot live environment.

 Every computer firmware is different, and an unique omnicomprehensive tutorial to boot an external system from USB just does not exist.